RedisLabs/redislabs-docs/content/contribution-guide.md

 ### Writing structure

-- The concept section consists of:
-    - 2-4 paragraphs in the section or subsection
-    - 2-4 sentences in each paragraph
-    - 10-15 words in each sentence section
-    - Break lines at logical sentence breaks (end of sentence, comma)
 - The prerequisites are listed as bullet points
 - List notes and warnings before the procedure
 - For procedures: